maciejpirog/cpp-effects/README.md

 01021032104321043210432104321043210432104321432434
 ```

+## Building examples (using Docker)

-You can also run the examples in a Docker container.
+You can also compile and run the examples in a Docker container.
 Just type the following to build and then run the container shell:

 ```bash
 $ sudo docker build -t cppeff .